ngrok/ngrok-docs/docs/guides/using-tls-mutual-authentication.md

 ### Cloud Edges
-If using the Cloud Edges product, we'll need to upload the CA certificate creating a CA object to be referenced by the Cloud Edge mTLS module.
+If using the Cloud Edges product, we'll need to upload the CA certificate creating a [Certificate Authority](https://ngrok.com/docs/api/resources/certificate-authorities/) object that will be referenced by the Cloud Edge mTLS module.
 From within the [ngrok dashboard](https://dashboard.ngrok.com) follow the next steps.

 #### Upload CA cert ####